Sunrise over the Sevier Valley from the top of Dairy Canyon

 The wild red rock canyons and rainbow hills around Richfield offer endless exploration and adventure.
 This run links together several canyons and remote ATV trails into a grand adventure run.
-Run up a slot-like red rock canyon, trek atop a packed natural clay fin under colorful hills, power up and scream down remote ATV trails along a ridgeline.
+Run up a red rock slot canyon, trek atop a packed natural clay fin under colorful hills, power up and scream down remote ATV trails along a ridgeline.
 There will be a half-marathon distance, a marathon distance, and a 50 mile ultramarathon distance.

 You run in dry streambeds in several canyons that are connected by defined yet remote sections of the Paiute ATV trail.
 In Dairy Canyon, which all runners will travel through, there are a couple rocks to climb over, one sandstone overhangs with a rope tied to help you up, and one ladder.